Sunday, October 18, 2009

 This article shows how to upgrade the hard drive in a Macbook while keeping all existing files, software, settings, and preferences intact.

 First, a note about MacBooks and hard drive capacity.
 The info out there in the interwebs regarding the maximum HD capacity a MacBook can be upgraded to in unclear.
-In my experience, upgrading above 250GB is ill-advised.
+In my experience, upgrading above 250GB is ill-advised, however many people have left comments that they've had no problems at all.
 In a previous article I wrote, 500GB MacBook Harddrive Upgrade for Under $100, the issue came up from some commentors that the hard drive controllers in certain MacBook motherboards couldn't handle HDs with more than 250GB capacity.
 The upgrade and subsequent use will work, but when the HD starts to fill up to the ~250GB level, problems and perhaps data corruption/loss will occur.
 I was able to verify this with Apple, that for my MacBook, greater then 250GB wouldn't be a good idea, but for other newer models it is OK.
 How to tell which models can be upgraded to what, I couldn't find out.
 After learning this, I chose to downgrade the 500GB HD in my MacBook which I installed previously and use that as an external data backup device.

 Disclaimer: Before you attempt this, backup all your data!
 Perform this upgrade at your own risk.
 This worked for me, but I can't guarantee it will work for you!
 Consider any warranty issues this might cause and call Apple first to see if this will void your warranty and/or AppleCare Protection Plan.
 Take Electrostatic Discharge (ESD) precautions when handling the hard drive out of it's case or handling any raw circuitry with with your hands.
 It's never a good idea to directly touch electrical components on a Printed Circuit Board (PCB), but having said that, if you are properly grounded no damage will occur.
 All you need to do is touch something connected to the ground with your finger to neutralize any static charge your body may be holding before you touch the electronics.
 If you're not sure of what you're doing, proceed with caution (but do proceed so you learn something new)!
 I performed this upgrade on my all-white MacBook I bought in October 2007, which is running Mac OSX 10.5.5.